 At Gervelis Law Firm, our Columbus motorcycle accident attorneys are uniquely positioned to provide aggressive, experienced, and effective legal representation.
 We work tirelessly to earn our clients’ trust by keeping them informed, handling every case with integrity, and adhering to our guiding principle—clients’ needs always come first.

 We take your case seriously because we understand how much your case matters to you.
 We know your case is about more than just money.
-Therefore, we will shoulder the burden and handle all the legal details so that you can focus on your well-being and recovery from your injuries.
+We can shoulder the burden and handle all the legal details so that you can focus on your well-being and recovery from your injuries.ries.

 Additionally, we know you are already facing enough stress.
 You shouldn’t have the added worry of figuring out how to afford top legal representation.
-Thus, our attorneys work on a contingency fee basis, meaning you don’t pay anything unless we win your case.
+Thus, our attorneys work on a contingency fee basis, meaning you don’t pay anything unless we are successful in your case.

 Ohio’s personal injury statute of limitations applies to motorcycle accidents.
 You generally have two years from the accident date to file a lawsuit.
 There are some exceptions, but there is no guarantee that one will apply.
 If you miss the deadline for filing a personal injury claim, you may lose your chance to recover compensation for your damages.